Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-multibinders/README.md

 - java
 products:
 - azure-service-bus
-name: Sending and receiving message by Azure Service Bus and Spring Cloud Stream Binder (multi binder) in Spring Boot application
+name: Sending and Receiving Message by Azure Service Bus and Spring Cloud Stream Binder (Multi Binder) In Spring Boot Application
 description: This sample demonstrates how to send and receive message by Azure Service Bus and Spring Cloud Stream Binder (multi binder) in Spring Boot application.
 ---

-# Spring Cloud Azure Stream Binder for Multiple Service Bus Namespaces Code Sample shared library for Java
+# Sending and Receiving Message by Azure Service Bus and Spring Cloud Stream Binder (Multi Binder) In Spring Boot Application

 This code sample demonstrates how to use the Spring Cloud Stream Binder for multiple Azure Service Bus namespaces.
 In this sample you will bind to two Service Bus namespaces separately through